 David Robertshaw, Vice President of Project Management

 David Robertshaw has over 15 years of experience in sales, product management and marketing.
 After several years in sales, David spent 11 years at IntelliTools, where, in addition to managing technical support, QA and localizations, he served as Director of Product Management, overseeing the development of many educational software products for elementary school students.
 His math-oriented projects included MathPad Plus: Fractions and Decimals (published by InfoUse), Number Concepts 1 & 2, IntelliMathics and Classroom Suite 4.
 David has a keen interest in helping students with disabilities.
 He has presented at national and international disability conferences and has a certificate in Assistive Technology Applications from CSUN.
-A graduate of UCLA, he is a certified Project Management Professional (PMP), has an MBA in international business, and speaks Spanish and Japanese.
+A graduate of UCLA, he is a certified Project Management Professional (PMP), has an MBA in international business, speaks Spanish and Japanese, and runs ultra-marathons.

 John Laskarzewski, Director of Implementation